Considering a Costly Credit Card Cash Advance? Try These 5 Tricks First

 Use a credit card with no balance and make the purchase the day after your statement date -- you'll have a month plus the legal 21-day grace period to pay the balance and avoid all interest charges.

 Not every place lets you pay for My Cash cards with a credit card, but the CVS stores in Florida near me allow it.
 PayPal’s list of vendors for My Cash cards names over 60 different chains, so keep trying until one lets you pay using a credit card.

 PayPal imposes a limit of $4,000 in reloads per month, and some reports say PayPal may suspend or close your account if you abuse the system.

 A friend may not be willing or able to lend you $1,000, but he might let you pay for his new refrigerator or television with your credit card and then give you the cash.

-To be fair, take 1% less to cover the points he would have received if he had paid with his own cash-back credit card.
+To be fair, take 1% less to cover the points he would have earned if he had paid with his own cash-back credit card.